abcnorio/R-largenum-integration/README.md

 **Note:**
 As we can see the latter two ie. `f.brob` and `f.brob2` lead to exactly the same results, use the same calculation procedure but differ greatly in time.
 The only difference is `as.brob(x)` vs. `brob(log(x))` whereas the first one is much slower than the second one.

+## Further notes

+Using parallel for multi-threading does not lead to expected results - see for yourself.
+It may be helpful if a function to be integrated numerically is highly complicated and it requires a lot of repitiions.
+Otherwise, trials showed no advantage of using parallel over normal computing.
+Rather, the opposite was the case - the initial overhead of parallel required more time than normal.
+If this is repeated, the same story starts again - so no gain at all at this stage.

 ## TODO